esmf-org/esmf/src/addon/ESMX/README.md

 ##### Build Types:

 **`auto`** -
-The ESMX build system searches for `CMakeLists.txt`, `Makefile`, and a build_script in order in the `source_dir` and uses the first build option it finds.
-If no build files are found then the ESMX build system searches for the CMake configuration file, fortran module, and libraries in the `install_prefix` directory but does not build the model.
-If no build option, CMake configuration, or libraries are found then the build fails.
+The ESMX build system searches for `CMakeLists.txt` (cmake), `Makefile` (make), and a build_script (script) in order in the `source_dir` and uses the first build option it finds.
+If no build files are found then the component's `build_type` is set to `none`.

 **`cmake`** -
+The ESMX build system integrates the component's `source_dir` into the ESMX CMake build using the CMake `add_subdirectory()` function.
+This ensures a shared build environment and consistent package handling between components and ESMX.

+**`cmake.external`** -
-The ESMX build system searches for `CMakeLists.txt` in the `source_dir` and builds using CMake.
-Once built, the ESMX build system searches for the CMake configuration file and libraries in the `install_prefix` directory.
+The ESMX build system attempts to configure/build/install the component externally by calling CMake on the component's `source_dir`.
+Once built, the ESMX build system searches for the CMake configuration file, Fortran module, and libraries in the `install_prefix` directory.

 **`make`** -
-The ESMX build system searches for `Makefile` in the `source_dir` and builds using Make without a target.
+The ESMX build system uses GNU Make on the component's `source_dir` without a target.
 If a specific target is desired then it can be configured using `build_args`.
-Once built, the ESMX build system searches for libraries and fortran modules in the `install_prefix` directory.
+Once built, the ESMX build system searches for libraries and Fortran modules in the `install_prefix` directory.

 **`script`** -
-The ESMX build system searches for a `build_script` in the `source_dir` and builds using this script.
-Once built, the ESMX build system searches for libraries and fortran modules in the `install_prefix` directory.
+The ESMX build system uses `build_script` in the component's `source_dir` to build the component.
+Once built, the ESMX build system searches for the CMake configuration file, Fortran module, and libraries in the `install_prefix` directory.

 **`none`** -
 The ESMX build system will not build the component.
-The ESMX build system searches for the CMake configuration file, fortran module, and libraries in the install_prefix directory.
+The ESMX build system searches for the CMake configuration file, Fortran module, and libraries in the `install_prefix` directory.

 #### Test Options (`tests` key)